-The complaints procedure for SEND is in line with the Wigan LA complaints procedure which is available on the website.

-Should a parent or carer have a concern about the special provision made for their child, they should in the first instance discuss this with the class teacher.
-If the concern continues, they should then contact the SENDCO (Mrs Newman) or the Learning Mentor (Mrs Ault) or the head teacher (Mrs Woodcock).
-If the concern cannot be resolved, then parents can contact the SEND Governor (Mrs Murray) via the school office or the Executive Head (Mrs Janet Kneale).
-Parents also have the right to contact the LA and the SEN Parent Partnership worker.
+The complaints procedure for SEND is in line with the Wigan LA complaints procedure.
+The complaints procedure for the school can be found on the school website.
+Should a parent or carer have a concern about the special provision made for their child they should in the first instance discuss this with the class teacher.
+If the concern continues then they should contact the SENCO (Mrs E. Speakman and Mrs K. Newman) followed by the Executive Headteacher Mrs Woodcock.
+If the concern cannot be resolved then parents may contact the Chair of Governors.
+Parents also have the right to contact the Local Authority and the SEN Parent Partnership worker.